Course Outline

 Description

 Australia is a changing society in a rapidly changing world.
 The benefits and disadvantages of social change are unevenly distributed.
 Australian society is characterised by significant inequalities of class, gender, ethnicity and power.
 Change and inequality affect all the institutions in which we live - education, healthcare, work, religion and government.
-This course introduces you to a sociological understanding of social change and inequality.
+This course introduces you to a sociological understanding of society.
 It questions whether Australian society is working well for all who live here and, if not, how we might change it for the better.

 How will this course be delivered?